bitcoin deposits

 deposits

-a deposit is a stable account that can send and receive funds, controlled by miniscript. at opening a fee schedule is established, as well as whether receiving funds requires a wallet signed request. an operator must allow transfers between deposits on the same ledger as well as on-chain exits. they should allow deposits to pay lightning invoices
+a deposit is a stable account that can send and receive funds, controlled by a dep-16 descriptor — a calculus generalizing miniscript to ledger-aware authorization. at opening a fee schedule is established, as well as whether receiving funds requires a wallet signed request. an operator must allow transfers between deposits on the same ledger as well as on-chain exits

 fees

-transfers between deposits, on-chain, and through lightning have fees paid to the ledger’s operator. there are also fees periodically applied to balances with a specified period. all are negotiated when a new deposit is opened. fees can be changed after a specified number of blocks, given a specified block notice and within a per-adjustment percentage limit negotiated at opening. the quorum may refuse to co-sign updates that create unprofitable circumstances that they could ultimately be responsible for
+transfers between deposits, on-chain, and through lightning have fees paid to the ledger’s operator. there are also fees periodically applied to balances with a specified period. all are negotiated when a new deposit is opened. fees can be changed after a specified number of blocks, given a specified block notice and within a per-adjustment percentage limit negotiated at opening. lock-then-resolve operations charge the fixed portion of their fee even when the resolution is a failure, since the operator did real work holding the lock. the quorum may refuse to co-sign updates that create unprofitable circumstances that they could ultimately be responsible for

 transfers